SHAKAR-AFZAL/Car-Sales-Analysis-Excel-Project/README.md

 **Key Visuals**
 - Distribution by Fuel Type
 - Count of Drive Wheels
-- Count of Body Style
+- Count of Body Styles
 - Distribution by Engine Type
 - Distribution by Engine Location
 - Distribution by Fuel System